ibm-cloud-docs/apiconnect/ri-mng-users.md

 For each provider organization, you need to create an IAM access group and assign the appropriate permissions.
 To decide what type of permissions each access group (provider organization) requires, review Table 1 to see how suggested jobs in {{site.data.keyword.apiconnect_short}} map to access roles in IAM.

+Each user must be assigned to at least the Reader role on the Reserved instance and on each provider organization that they are allowed to see.
+If a user can see a provider organization, they can also see all catalogs and spaces within it.
+Although the user can see all of the catalogs and spaces within the provider organization, they cannot make changes unless you assign them to a role that provides the needed level of permissions for that resource.

+Table 1 suggests IAM roles for typical {{site.data.keyword.apiconnect_short}} jobs that users perform.
+For a complete list of the IAM roles and how they are used in {{site.data.keyword.apiconnect_short}} V10 Reserved, see [Managing access](/docs/apiconnect?topic=apiconnect-iam).

 | API Connect job   | Needs this IAM role                | Allowed actions                                                                                        |
 | ----------------- | ---------------------------------- | ------------------------------------------------------------------------------------------------------ |
 | API Developer     | Service: Writer                    | Create, edit, and publish APIs                                                                         |